 Congratulations on your new Sensor Kit!

-Step 1 Create a Studio account and organization
+Step 1 Create a Studio account and Organization

-Step 2 Claim your devices in Studio
+Step 2 Claim your sensors and Cloud Connectors in Studio

 Step 3 Connect the Cloud Connector